blosc2.Storage#

 Note

-This is currently a beta feature (especially write operations) and we recommend trying it out and reporting any issues you may encounter.
+This is currently a beta feature (especially for write operations) and we recommend trying it out and reporting any issues you may encounter.

 • initial_mapping_size (int, optional) –